Accelerating ERM for data-driven algorithm design using output-sensitive techniques: Introduction 3pg

-\textbf{Summary of contributions.} We design algorithmic techniques that lead to output polynomial algorithms for three distinct problems.
-Our algorithms scale polynomially (linearly for $d=2$) with the size of output partition in the worst case (See Table \ref{tab:comparison}) and are efficient for small constant $d$.
+{We design computational geometry based approaches that lead to output-sensitive algorithms for learning good parameters by implementing the ERM (Empirical Risk Minimization) for several distinct data-driven design problems.} The resulting learning algorithms scale polynomially with the number of sum dual class function pieces $R_{\Sigma}$ in the worst case (See Table \ref{tab:comparison}) and are efficient for small constant $d$.